mjpy2222/FCC-MultipleChoiceQuiz-BaldursGate3/README.md

-# MultipleChoiceQuiz-Baldurs-Gate3
+Freecodecamp homework project: OOP Project
+This code creates a Multiple Choice Coding Quiz based on Baldur's Gate 3 Video Game Trivia.
+The quiz is multiple choice.
-Multiple Choice coding challenge homework from freecodecamp When the game ends, the score will be tallied depending on the number of correct answers.
+When the quiz ends, the score will be tallied depending on the number of correct answers.